Definition of a Loss Leader and How It Works

 CDs, DVDs, and Blu-Rays

-A very popular model in its day, the Columbia House mail-order business gave away DVDs and CDs for pennies, but the customer had to sign up for a long-term agreement, usually one to two years.
-Once signed up, the customer is paying way over market prices for the products, and must buy at least one DVD or CD per month.
+A very popular model in its day, the Columbia House mail-order business gave away DVDs and CDs for pennies.
+In exchange for a customer signing up for a long-term agreement, usually one to two years, they received low-priced introductory items.
+Once signed up, however, customers ended up paying way over market prices for the products, and they had to buy at least one DVD or CD per month.

 Ink Jet Printers

 The supermarkets love to cook up free samples of food and dish them out to shoppers.
-They will often hand out coupons as well, and have products at the stall that you can take away with you.
-The philosophy behind this is that if you get a free sample, you subconsciously feel obliged to buy the product in return.
+They will often hand out coupons as well and have products on hand that you can take away with you.
+The thought is that if you get a free sample, you subconsciously feel obliged to buy the product in return.
 By giving out a tiny percentage of the stock for free, supermarkets can move huge quantities of one product in a short period of time.

 When done correctly, loss leaders not only bring in new customers but also bring back former customers.
 These carrots are often impossible to resist, even for people who have sworn brand loyalty to another store.
 And, if the math is correct, a small loss initially can lead to a big profit on the back end.
 It's also good for the public image to say that you are cutting costs in a difficult economy.